Please note that this pertains to South African Labour Relations and Best Practice requirements.

 Here’s the thing though – if George decided to leave Mike’s company before the debt is fully paid, Mike would have to institute legal proceedings against George.

-So the answer obviously is – yes you can claim monies back from employees who damage your machinery, equipment and property.
+So the answer obviously is – yes!
+Yes, you can claim monies back from employees who damage your machinery, equipment and property.

 Remember though that you have to have the employee’s permission to deduct money from their salaries and you cannot deduct more than 25% of their monthly salaries.